iOS-updates-2018/Labs/Lab 2/README.md

   This returns `3`, the next dequeue returns `57`, and so on.
 If the queue is empty, dequeuing returns `nil` or in some implementations it gives an error message.

+#### Queues Requirements

-1. In the [zipped files for lab2](http://67442.cmuis.net/files/67442/lab2_swift.zip) find and open up the `Queue_lab2.playground`.
+1. In the [starter files for lab2](https://github.com/iOS-updates-2018/Labs/tree/master/Lab%202/Starter) find and open up the `Queue_lab2.playground`.
 In it you have been given a basic shell for a queue and some simple tests that should pass if you set your queue up properly.
 Add the code to the appropriate places and verify that everything is in working order.

-1. Finally, we'd like to be able to confirm our data structures with something more rigorous than just the informal testing of a playground.
-In the [zipped files for lab2](http://67442.cmuis.net/files/67442/lab2_swift.zip) there is a folder called 'StackTests' - open `Tests.xcodeproj` with XCode and replace your code in the gaps of the `Stack.swift` file.
-Then to run the tests, hover over the `Run` button in upper left corner of XCode until you see a little triangle appear; hold that down and the `test` option (with image of a wrench) will appear as the second option - select that option to run the tests.
-Verify that all your tests passed.
-Looking at the test code (read it so you understand what is being tested and how) you see green checkmarks to passing tests.
-Change on the the tests so that it fails and rerun to see how XCode handles failing tests, but then revert it back so you can be checked off by the TAs.

-1. Now in the interest of time we'll stop here, but there are two options for going forward.
-First is to write a similar test suite for the queue and test it.
-(Good practice because in future weeks you will be writing tests.)
-The second is to optimize our queue.
-You may recognize from your earlier data structures class that we could be a little more efficient with our basic queue.
-Either or both of these would be good extensions to work on by yourselves, but strictly optional today -- you are done with this lab after the tests pass on the stacks.
+2. Now we will write a similar test suite for the queue and test it.
+In the [starter files for lab2](https://github.com/iOS-updates-2018/Labs/tree/master/Lab%202/Starter) there is a folder called 'QueueTests' - open `Tests.xcodeproj` with XCode and replace your code in the gaps of the `Queue.swift` file.
+Then, check out the tests in `QueueTests.swift` and add in XCTests for the functions given.
+For more on XCTest syntax, check out the `StackTests.swift` file from before.

 - - -